-Sweet potatoes (Ipomoea batatas) have antioxidant and anti-inflammatory properties and are a rich source of vitamin A through their high beta-carotene content.
+Sweet potatoes (Ipomoea batatas) have anti-inflammatory properties and are a rich source of vitamin A through their high beta-carotene content.
 This makes them a candidate for possible prevention of breast cancer.
-Sweet potatoes are also a source of fiber, manganese, pantothenic acid and vitamin B6.
+Sweet potatoes are also a source of alpha-lipoic acid, copper, fiber, manganese, pantothenic acid and vitamin B6.

 Sweet potato consumption was reported to be associated with decreased risk of kidney cancer in one Japanese study and decreased risk of gallbladder cancer in an Indian study.
 Vitamin A-related components of sweet potatoes have been found to reduce cancerous and precancerous conditions of the cervix.